-Graphire4 Studio XL
+Graphire4 Studio XL full review

 The Wacom Graphire4 Studio XL is a 6 x 8-inch A5 tablet, small enough to sit on a modest desktop, yet large enough to accommodate the biggest of hands and broadest of strokes.
 It’s positioned at the top end of the entry-level consumer range, below the professional Intuos and premium Cintiq.